dvsa/vol-app/docs/app/features/retrieve-via-link.md

 - **Session secret** — `config['retrieval']['session_secret']` (≥32 chars) must be set in
   OTP-enabled environments (via secrets / local config), or the OTP path errors.
 Non-OTP environments boot fine with it empty.

+## Download transport (WebDAV vs S3)

+How selfserve gets the bytes is chosen by the API from `document_share.backend` and signalled to selfserve via a `downloadStrategy` field on `Resolve`:

+- **WebDAV (`stream`)** — the API streams the document through selfserve, which proxies it to the browser (forced `attachment` + `nosniff`).
+- **S3 (`presigned`)** — the API returns a short-lived presigned GET URL (TTL `retrieval.presigned_ttl`, default 300s); selfserve fetches it **server-side** and streams the bytes onward.
+The presigned URL never reaches the client, so the OTP/no-forwarding guarantee holds, and the API stays out of the byte path.

+This is an additive optimisation — only the byte transport changes; tokens, OTP, bundles, the landing page, audit and the purge job are all unaffected.
+WebDAV is the safe default; S3 is picked up automatically (`S3DocumentStore implements ProvidesPresignedUrls`).
+Note: selfserve needs network egress to S3 for the server-side fetch.

 ## Publications integration